sekureco42/ansible-prom/README.md

 ## promtail
 I've added a simple example to pre process logs to get additional labels in grafana.
 Have a look at the config file of promtail `roles\promtail\files\promtail.yml`

+# Changes
+- 20200330 Removed Synology OIDs which are not known any more?!?
+           Affected:
+           - laNames
+           - laLoadInt
+           - ssCpuUser
+           - ssCpuSystem
+           - ssCpuIdle
+           - memory